||Avec Le Soleil Sortant De Sa Bouche:|

 Goodbye Enemy Airship the Landlord is Dead - 2000

-Toronto post-rock sextet Do Make Say Think were the progeny of a studio project for a university course credit, eventually spawning first a CD, the competent if unspectacular eponymous debut, then a l...
+Do Make Say Think began as the progeny of a studio project for a university course credit.
+This eventually spawned a CD, the competent if unspectacular eponymous debut, followed by a bit of local bu...